 The Main Facility size and arrangement will depend on the selected power plant technology-gas turbine and/or reciprocating engine, with or without hot exhaust powering a steam power plant (i.e., Heat Recovery Steam Generators, combined cycle) to increase power generation and thermal efficiency.
-The Main Facility will consist of engine and/or turbine bays with a traveling crane; an auxiliary bay for feed water heaters, pumps, and switchgear; and, a steam generator bay and general spaces as may be required for a machine shop, locker room, laboratory, and office facilities.
-Switchgear and motor controls for an auxiliary (black start) power system will be enclosed within manufacturer supplied walk-in metal housings or site fabricated closures.
-Two stacks, for ventilation of natural gas by products (e.g., carbon dioxide, methane, and nitrous oxide) will be located near the center of the parcel.
+Based on conceptual information developed to date, the Main Facility would likely consist of engine and/or turbine bays with a traveling crane; an auxiliary bay for feed water heaters, pumps, and switchgear; and, a steam generator bay and general spaces as may be required for a machine shop, locker room, laboratory, and office facilities.
+Switchgear and motor controls for an auxiliary (black start) power system would be enclosed within manufacturer supplied walk-in metal housings or site fabricated enclosures.
+Stacks for ventilation of natural gas by products (e.g., carbon dioxide, methane, and nitrous oxide) would be located near the center of the parcel.